Unlocking Greater Returns: Investing for a Sustainable Future

-The threat of climate change has been understood by scientists, government officials, and oil companies for four decades yet we did not see significant investment dollar until 2013.
-Nonprofits and faith basedorganiations better understood that their endowments where propping up the fossil fuel industry making much of theri work counter productive.
-The New York times reported on the front page when the Rockefellers, heirs to oil fortune, divested from the oil industry.
-These landmark shift also show a shift in investment trends that will build wealth in a restorative economy.
+The threat of climate change has been recognized by scientists, government officials, and even oil companies for the past four decades.
+However, significant investment in climate solutions did not materialize until 2013.
+Nonprofits and faith-based organizations were among the first to realize that their endowments were inadvertently supporting the fossil fuel industry, rendering much of their work counterproductive.
+The New York Times even reported on the front page when the Rockefellers, heirs to an oil fortune, divested from the oil industry.
+These landmark shifts not only signal a change in investment trends but also pave the way for wealth creation within a restorative economy.

 Since 2013, close to $900 billion has been redirected towards clean energy investments.
 Organizations like divestinvest.org recognize that this shift is, in many ways, a numbers game.
 The climate-aligned bond universe has witnessed an impressive $1.45 trillion in issuance.

 Jeremy Grantham of GMO aptly stated, “When you divest from oil or chemicals, the starting assumption must be that it will cost you a few tiny basis points of deviation, and it’s just as likely to be positive deviation as negative.”